 The crew members are professional staff and consist of two teams.

 A Search and Rescue (SAR) team of 22 people from SOS MEDITERRANEE, including:

 – 1 medical team leader (also a nurse);

 – 1 medical doctor;

 A marine crew of 9 members who are employed by the ship-owner.

 SOS MEDITERRANEE is a European maritime and humanitarian organization for the rescue of life in the Mediterranean.
 It was founded by citizens in May 2015 in response to the deaths in the Mediterranean and the failure of the European Union to prevent these deaths.

-After 7 months of research and equipment, SOS MEDITERRANEE has now resumed its SAR operations with a new ship, the Ocean Viking, operated in partnership with MSF.
+After 7 months of research, SOS MEDITERRANEE has resumed its SAR operations in August 2020 with a new ship, the Ocean Viking.

 – Saving lives: Rescuing people from distress at sea and providing emergency medical treatment on board.

 – Protect and assist: Providing medical care and first psychological support to the rescued people on board.